 Suggested Pacing

 The key to a successful family getaway is intentional slow travel.
-We recommend a two-stop itinerary: start with a few days on the main island to settle in and enjoy the resort amenities, then head out to a boutique island property for a more secluded, tropical experience.
+We recommend a two-stop itinerary: start with a few days on the main island Viti Levu to settle in and enjoy the resort amenities, then head out to a boutique island resort for a more secluded, tropical experience.
 By limiting the number of transfers, you ensure the kids stay happy, and the adults stay relaxed.

 Tips for the Long Haul

-Traveling across the Pacific with little ones is all about preparation.
-We recommend choosing overnight flights so the kids can sleep through most of the journey.
+Travel from Canada to Fiji is easy, with direct flights multiple times each week from Vancouver, making this South Pacific paradise more accessible than ever for families.
+Travelling across the Pacific with little ones is all about preparation.
+Your flights to Fiji will generally depart Canada in the evening, so kids can hopefully sleep through most of the journey.
 Pack a surprise bag with new, quiet activities to reveal every few hours, and don’t forget to stay hydrated!
-The modern flight paths from major Canadian gateways are extremely efficient, making the dream of a South Pacific paradise more accessible than ever for families.

 Where Happiness Comes Naturally